Case Study: The Miller Family's Cross-Border Financial Journey

 Strategic Solution #1: Addressing the U.S. Brokerage Account Problem

-Sarah had assumed her existing U.S. brokerage accounts would simply continue working after her move to Canada.
+Sarah had assumed her existing U.S. brokerage accounts would simply continue working for her following her move to Canada.
 She was about to discover a harsh reality: most U.S. brokerages either restrict services or terminate accounts for non-U.S. residents.

 The disconnect was more severe than anticipated.
-Major firms like Schwab, Fidelity, and Vanguard typically don't allow new investments, restrict trading, or even close accounts for Canadian residents due to regulatory complications.
-Even more problematic, Sarah's U.S.-domiciled mutual funds within these accounts were creating PFIC issues under Canadian tax law—the same problem they faced with their Canadian mutual funds, but in reverse.
+Major brokerage firms like Schwab, Fidelity, and Vanguard typically don't allow new investments, restrict trading, and will typically close brokerage accounts for Canadian residents due to regulatory complications.

-Finally, Sarah transferred her U.S. brokerage assets to a cross-border advisory firm that specializes in serving dual-resident clients—a solution explored in our article, The Cross-Border Disconnect: Why Your US Brokerage Account is a Liability in Canada.
-This allowed her to maintain U.S.-based investments while ensuring proper reporting and compliance in both countries.
+Finally, Sarah transferred her U.S. brokerage assets to a cross-border investment advisory firm that specializes in serving dual-resident clients - a solution explored in our article, The Cross-Border Disconnect: Why Your US Brokerage Account is a Liability in Canada.
+This allowed her to maintain PFIC compliant investments while ensuring proper reporting and compliance in both countries.

 This change was transformative.
-As detailed in The Raymond James Advantage: Comprehensive Tax Reporting, Raymond James provides dual-country tax reporting that includes not only standard U.S. forms but also Canadian-specific schedules like the T5008 and detailed capital gains calculations in Canadian dollars.
-What had been a manual reconciliation nightmare requiring hours of accountant time became automated, saving thousands of dollars in professional fees annually and virtually eliminating the risk of reporting errors.
+As detailed in The Raymond James Advantage: Comprehensive Tax Reporting, Raymond James provides dual-country tax reporting that includes not only standard 1099 U.S. tax forms, but also Canadian-specific schedules like the T5008 and detailed capital gains calculations in Canadian dollars.
+What had been a manual reconciliation nightmare requiring hours of accountant time became automated, saving thousands of dollars in professional fees annually and minimizing the risk of reporting errors.

 Strategic Solution #2: Taming the 401(k) Maze